 In this 2018 study, a network meta-analysis (NMA) was carried out to check the efficacy and possible side effects of acupuncture, pinaverium bromide (with other drugs), and sham acupressure in treating diarrhea-predominant irritable bowel syndrome.

-At the end of the network meta-analysis, it was discovered that acupuncture has higher efficacy and the least side effects.
-It uses acupressure points for IBS with diarrhea such as ST36, ST25, ST37, GV20, SP6, and EX-HN3.
+At the end of the network meta-analysis, it was discovered that acupuncture has higher efficacy and the most negligible side effects.
+It uses acupressure points for IBS with diarrhea, such as ST36, ST25, ST37, GV20, SP6, and EX-HN3.

 The study concluded that acupuncture could improve irritable bowel syndrome (IBS) and diarrhea more effectively than drugs with minimal side effects.